tianqwang/Santander-Customer-Transaction-Prediction/README.md

 # Santander-Customer-Transaction-Prediction

-**68th Solution** of Santander-Customer-Transaction-Prediction in Kaggle.
+**68th Place Solution** of Santander-Customer-Transaction-Prediction in Kaggle.